 Board certification is the highest degree a veterinarian can achieve.
 If a veterinarian decides to become board certified, they must go through advanced training and then pass an examination.
 This exam is directed by a group of other vet specialists who are trained in a specialty.

 Family vet referral.

 Your family vet may recommend a veterinary specialist if your pet has a complicated problem that requires special expertise or equipment for diagnosis or treatment.

 Every day, vet specialists at BluePearl perform procedures once reserved only for people:

 - Knee and back surgeries

 - Hemodialysis (Kidney dialysis)

 Our specialists also play an important role in managing chronic conditions such as diabetes, heart disease, intestinal disease, allergies and skin problems.

 Surgery is another area that demands advanced training and experience.
 BluePearl veterinary surgeons are highly skilled at procedures that range from the routine to the complex: extracting foreign objects, repairing fractures and lacerations, and removing tumors.

 Your vet knows you and your pet.
 Our specialists know advanced medicine.
 Together, we work to develop the best possible treatment plan for your pet.
 We believe this united approach leads to better outcomes.
-In fact, our respect for the bond between patient, pet parent and family veterinarian, combined with our years of experience, have earned BluePearl a well-deserved national reputation for excellence in specialty medicine.
+In fact, our respect for the bond between patient, pet owner and family veterinarian, combined with our years of experience, have earned BluePearl a well-deserved national reputation for excellence in specialty medicine.